SunnyMarkLiu/semantic-textual-similarity-rank23/README.md

 All kinds of neural models for  Natural Language Semantic Similarity.

 # Datasets
-[Quora Question Pairs](https://www.kaggle.com/c/quora-question-pairs/data): predict whether a pair of questions are duplicates or not, and submitting a binary prediction against the logloss metric.
+[AI Talks Competitions](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=1): predict whether a pair of questions are duplicates or not, and submitting a binary prediction against the logloss metric.

 # Models